atelon/atelon-utils/README.md

 ## Development

-Write some changes.
-Typedoc is not working under docker, so run it manually.
-Use Visual Studio Code to build project with commands: app-build.
+Use Visual Studio Code to run command `Run Build Task...` after you finish to make changes.

 ## Debug

-Use Visual Studio Code to run commands: compose-up-debug, compose-down-debug.
+Use Visual Studio Code to run command `Run Task -> test:debug` after you finish to make changes.

 ## Testing

-Use Visual Studio Code to run commands: app-test.
+Use Visual Studio Code to run command `Run Task -> test` after you finish to make changes.

 ## License